 Many fans have loved horror most of their lives.
-Before we were allowed to watch the movies, many of us got into the genre through book series like Goosebumps or Scary Stories to Tell in the Dark.
+Before we were allowed to watch the movies, many kids got into the genre through book series like Goosebumps or Scary Stories to Tell in the Dark.
 But if you were like me, those weren’t enough.
 You wanted to experience everything.
 Whatever the library had that was horror related, you wanted it.

 Unfortunately, many of the books that shaped my love of horror as a child aren’t very well remembered.
 In fact, I had to do quite a bit of digging just to find them for the purposes of this list.
-Some even had me question whether or not they ever existed.
+Some even had me questioning whether or not they ever existed.
 Luckily, they did.
 And even if they never skyrocketed to popularity, these were great books with often frightening imagery—some of which sticks with me to this day.

 I’m sure you’ve had books you came across as a kid that helped fuel your thirst for horror.
-A couple of these books are so forgotten that I’m beginning to wonder if I’m the only one that’s ever read them.
+A couple of these tomes are so forgotten that I’m beginning to wonder if I’m the only one that’s ever read them.
 If you stumbled across any of these when you were younger, or if they jog your memory for something else, tell me in the comments.
 I’m dying to know.

 Ghosts, Vampires & Werewolves: Eerie Tales from Transylvania